6 places to enjoy the autumn in the Central System

 Chestnut grove of O'Soitu in San Martín de Trevejo (Sierra de Gata)

-The Sierra de Gata together with La Vera, El Jerte, El Ambroz and Las Hurdes, completes the mountainous regions of the north of Cáceres, the most westerly of them all being the one that "borders" with Portugal.
+The Sierra de Gata complete together with La Vera, Jerte, Ambroz and The Hurdesthe mountainous regions of the north of CáceresThe westernmost of these is the one that "borders" with Portugal.

 San Martín de Trevejo is one of its most important towns, forms part of the network of Pueblos Bonitos de España and has been declared an Asset of Cultural Interest.
 Along with Eljas and Valverde del Fresno, here we can hear Fala, a language of Galician-Portuguese origin.

-From here the route to the chestnut grove of O'Soitu or chestnut grove of Ojestos (SL-CC 208), the most extensive chestnut grove in Extremadura.
+From here the route to the chestnut grove of O'Soitu or chestnut grove of Ojestos (SL-CC 208), the most extensive chestnut grove of Extremadura.
 Its most illustrious specimens are Los Abuelos, two imposing chestnut trees halfway along the route.

 Also of interest is the PR-CC 184 trail or Ruta de la Fala, which goes from San Martín de Trevejo up to the Santa Clara pass and then descends to Eljas and Valverde del Fresno.